vantagecompute/slurm-factory/docusaurus/docs/api-reference.md

 # Build with module hierarchy
 slurm-factory build-slurm --enable-hierarchy

-# Build and publish all to buildcache
+# Build using remote buildcache for dependencies
-slurm-factory build-slurm --publish=all
+slurm-factory build-slurm --buildcache=deps

-# Build and publish only Slurm
+# Build and publish to buildcache
 slurm-factory build-slurm --publish=slurm

 # Build and publish only dependencies